CONFINED SPACE ENTRY (AWARENESS / ESCAPE / BREATHING APPARATUS)

 The aim of the course is to train delegates the correct and safe methods of Confined Space Entry including the use of breathing apparatus.

 Delegates must be physically fit and have a basic understanding of health and safety.
 Those delegates undertaking breathing apparatus demonstrations must be clean shaven.

-On completion of this course delegates will receive a NETA certificate.
+On successful completion of the course candidates will receive a NETA certificate.

 Personal Protective Equipment